 Kelsie joined Triadelphia Vet Clinic in September 2013.
 She attended CCBC Essex where she earned her license as a Registered Veterinary Technician in 2009.
 She has always had a passion for horses.
 She grew up riding and competing in the hunter/jumper ring with her horse, Chance.
 In her spare time she enjoys riding whether it be jumping in the ring or enjoying the scenery of rolling acres.
-She got married in 2007, and currently lives in the Damascus area.
-She lives with her husband, son, and loving pit-bull mix, Chawlie.
+She got married in 2007, and currently lives locally with her husband, son, and loving pit-bull mix, Chawlie.

 Kim, Registered Veterinary Technician